-They were icons of Christ who is the icon of the loving Father of creation and end.
+They were icons of Christ who is the icon of the loving Father of creation.
 Perhaps no one quite so conspicuously filled the role as a 42 born-again Christian who was male.
 Over the course of six days in bits and drabs he gave me his life story.
 The clear intent was not to convert me, but to remind me of my depressed humanity.
 In some respects, it was the dismal and infinitely dismissible story of conversion from alcohol and drugs of youth, from being homeless and living rough under a bridge, from stealing from family and friends, of being in jail until the point he discovered and accepted Jesus and was forgiven.
 This time this old and American story rang entirely true, not because of the words, but how he touched me.
 He held me as I would hope Christ would hold anyone at or near the hour of their death.
 I took it that he was doing it in Christ’s stead.
 In any event, all I could do was says yes to what I felt was a moment of witness that I had done nothing to deserve.

 What of this is transitive of these two ICU experiences with regard to those many thousands of patients in ICUs in the State and all over the world?
 I think all of it, not simply because the ICU is still the ICU whether we are talking about COVID-19 patients or other seriously ill people.
 Laid bare is the paradox of dying as inevitable yet a riddle.
 It has to be so, and yet we cannot but ask why, and when we grow exhausted with the big why, we come up with the smaller qualified why, why now?
 To die in the ICU is marked equally by knowingness and bafflement.
 It is also essentially to die alone, whether others are there or not.
 The presence of others is a salve, and a site of remembrance.
 Yet, dying still seems to be a useless passion, something that happens to you alone which, nonetheless, you cannot own.